syncfusion-content/javascript-docs/js/Localization.md

 * Other culture-specific script files, to which specific culture you need to adapt any of our Syncfusion control.

->   **Note**: All the culture-specific script files are available within the below specified location once you have installed Essential Studio in your machine, therefore it is not necessary to download these files explicitly.
+N>   All the culture-specific script files are available within the below specified location once you have installed Essential Studio in your machine, therefore it is not necessary to download these files explicitly.

 <table>
 <tr>